a0sanab/Basic-Attack-Simulation-and-Detection/README.md

   sudo nmap -sS 10.0.1.X

   ```
+  - `-sS` is the option used on Nmap to perform a **TCP SYN Scan**.
-  - To run this command root privileges are needed because Nmap sends raw SYN packets (a manually crafted TCP packet that has the SYN flag set to 1, it's used specifically to initiate a connection, just to see how the target responds).
+  - To run this command root privileges are needed because Nmap sends raw SYN packets (a manually crafted TCP packet that has the SYN flag set to 1, it's used specifically to initiate a connection, only to see how the target responds).

 ##